Kentico/KInspector/docs/installation.md

 1. Extract package contents in any folder.
 2. Point an IIS site or application to the folder.
-3. Ensure the application pool's .NET CLR version is set to **No managed code**.
-4. Browse to the IIS site.
+3. Browse to the IIS site.

+## Local storage

+Kentico Inspector stores saved instances in the location it runs from in a file called `SavedInstances.json`.